-The current jersey is entirely black, and the NZRFU silver fern on the chest.
+The current jersey is entirely black, and the NZRFU silver fern is on the chest.
 In the past, it was not black always.
-In the first overseas New Zealand rugby tour against Australia during 1884, the team wore a dark blue jersey with a gold fern badge on the left.
+In the first overseas New Zealand rugby tour against Australia in 1884, the team wore a dark blue jersey with a gold fern badge on the left.

 In 1893, when the NZRFU was established, they decided that the uniform would be a black jersey with a silver fern.
 In 1901 the team played against New South Wales, wearing a black uniform for the first time.